 i.
 “Judas was eager to rid himself of his ill-gotten treasure, as it became an intolerable curse.
 But he was unable to run away from his conscience, which tortured him.”
 (Bridges)

 b.
 Because they refuse to do justice: It isn’t only what the wicked do; it is also what they do not do.
-What they do is violence; what they don’t do is justice.
-God cares about both what they do and don’t do, cares about both, and will pass judgment over both.
+What they do is violence; what they refuse to do is justice.
+God cares about both what they do and don’t do, and will pass judgment over both.